kubewarden/docs/docs/writing-policies/rust/06-logging.md

 ## Consuming the logger

-Now, from within our `validate`, or `validate_settings` functions, we are able to log using the macros exported by `slog` that match each supported logging level:
+Now, from within the `validate`, or `validate_settings` functions, you can log using the macros exported by `slog` that match each supported logging level:

 ```rust
 use slog::{info, o, warn, Logger};